sarahmarie1976/devspace-blog/README.md

 yarn dev
 ```

+##Creating posts
+Create a markdown file in the "posts" folder and name it whatever you want as the slug
+* Add the frontmatter/fields at the top and then the post body.
+See an example in the "posts" folder of this repo

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.